top of page

 The Three Armageddons of Enniscorty Sweeny is so damned slippery.
 “It is slippery, General, slippery,” Austro said modestly.

-There will probably never be a consensus about it—how it works, what it does, what it says.
-The book overloads the mind.
-It arrests thought.
-It does so deliberately, aggressively.
-That is why serious Lafferty readers should think hard about it rather than settle for confusion as an endpoint.
-Aggressive Lafferty is interesting Lafferty.
-Most of Lafferty’s best contemporary readers have recognized the novella’s strange power as a piece of art, though no one has done much with it.
-Read a lot of Lafferty, and you know it is important.
-What has been done has been wrong.
-It is a hard thing to know that an interpretation is wrong rather than unsound or in bad taste.
+Moreover, what has been done has been wrong.
+Frequently, is a hard thing to know that an interpretation is wrong (that is, in error) rather than being unsound or in bad taste.
 Most interpretation doesn’t work on the right-wrong track.
 Most people who opine on books are poisoners, not throat cutters.
 But it can be wrong about 3A in the way Coleridge was wrong that Shakespeare never revised his plays; wrong in the way Tory critics were wrong who thought Keats just had bad grammar.
 Thinking 3A is politically innocent is wrong.
 A few people now seem to recognize this.
 Maybe only a little.
-There are “progressive” ideas in it about race.
+There are progressive ideas in it about race.
 In that sense, Lafferty’s book about the dangers of consensus reality succeeded: there has been little consensus about 3A, and almost no one says anything insightful about it.

 Bernard Mannes Baruch (1870–1965) was an influential American financier and statesman who served for decades as an informal but powerful advisor to multiple U.S. presidents.
 He is exactly the kind of figure for whom the term éminence grise exists.
 After making a killing on the New York Stock Exchange, he left Wall Street during World War I to help direct the nation’s economic mobilization as chairman of the War Industries Board.
 He later advised Franklin D. Roosevelt during World War II, contributing to the acceleration of war production and to policy formation both at home and abroad.
 After the war, Baruch remained at the center of geopolitics, representing the United States on the United Nations Atomic Energy Commission.
 The Cold War?
 Baruch coined the term in 1947.